 Well, I’m here to share another deceivingly simple dinner – Whole30 Chicken Pad Thai!
 I don’t know what it is about summertime, but it makes me crave takeout!
 I guess it’s a good thing, because it forces me to recreate those old favorites in a healthier way.
 And some of my absolute favorite dinners ever are fake-outs.

-Note: This recipe is completely inauthentic, but I do think it captures the classic takeout dish within Whole30/Paleo restrictions.
-If you want a 100% authentic Pad Thai Recipe, this isn’t the place.
+Note: This recipe is completely inauthentic, but I think it captures the classic takeout dish within Whole30/Paleo restrictions.
+Here’s a 100% authentic Pad Thai recipe, if that’s what you’re looking for!

 To make Chicken Pad Thai Paleo and Whole30 compliant, I use daikon radishes to make the noodles in my spiralizer.
 I like to describe daikons as the most noodley of the vegetable noodles, if that makes sense.
 Does it?